lccarrillo247/lccarrillo247/README.md

 - 📫 How to reach me **lccarrillo247@gmail.com**

 - ⚡ Fun fact **I'm also a kids basketball coach on the weekends 🏀.
-I've been working on this for the last 15 years, and I love it 😊**
+I've been working on this for the past 15 years, and I love it 😊**

 <h3 align="left">Connect with me:</h3>
 <p align="left">